encord-team/encord-active/docs/docs/getting-started.md

 encord-active visualise
 ```

+You can find more details on the `init` command in the [CLI section](cli/initialising-project-from-image-directories).

 ## Import an Encord Project

 If you are an Encord user, you can directly [import](cli/import-encord-project) your own projects to the Encord Active
 easily.

 ```shell
 # within venv